nasa/cumulus/example/README.md

 The workflows terraform files are located in the `/example/cumulus-tf` directory and are split up to make the workflows easier to find and understand.

-A new directory should be added in the `/spec` directory for the workflow and the tests should go into that directory with the input JSON files.
+A new directory should be added in either the `/spec/parallel` directory if the test workflow can be run in parallel.
+The tests should go in the newly created directory along with any necessary input JSON files.
+Otherwise, the new test workflow should be added to the `/spec/serial` directory.

-Ideally the test can run in parallel with other tests and should be put in the `parallel` directory.
-If it cannot be, it should go in the `serial` directory.
 Only if the test should be run outside of the test suite should it go in the `standalone` directory.

 ## Fake data server